stanford-stats315b/spring2022/projects.md

 ### Job Salary Prediction

 This is another task taken from a Kaggle competition.
 Given an advertisement for a job opening, the goal is to predict the starting salary for the job being posted.
 Much of the data about the ads is unstructured text (like the ad content itself), but some structured data is given as well.
 A tree of the geographic relationships between the job locations is also provided.
-This task is similar to the running example in lecture of predicting starting salary, and has real-world usefulness to the company that posted the problem.
 * **Data**: [Kaggle Dataset](https://www.kaggle.com/c/job-salary-prediction/data)
 * **Task**: Predict a salary from a job posting
 * **Background**: [Kaggle Description](https://www.kaggle.com/c/job-salary-prediction)